Please view these information tabs to learn about Replacement Electric Clock Motor Movements.

 Electric clock motor description

-As far as all those electric mantle clocks with the wooden case made in the early 1900's, no luck.
-They are no longer made so we do have some alternate movement ideas.
-This is described in another section and could save the clock from the town dump.
+In the early 80's there were electric mantle clocks with wooden cases.
+Unfortunately there is no hope for these units.
+They are no longer in production, however there may be alternate movement ideas available.
+This description is in another section and could save the clock from the town dump.

 It is pretty easy to modify high torque quartz movement hands to fit.
-They work good on the Hansen electric clock motors.
-All that is required is to file the minute hand hole some with a needle file.
-Make it so it will fit on the hand shaft of the Hansen unit, the hour hand will fit fine.
+They have proven to work fairly well on the Hansen electric clock motors.
+So, simply file the minute hand hole with a needle file.

 The obsolete antique electric clock